Kamal-Kumar-Jena-2308/GuessTheNumber-Multiplayer/README.md

 # GuessTheNumber-Multiplayer
-It's multiplayer game on console.
+It's multiplayer game in command prompt window.
 Play it for free.
-If there's any mistake let me know.
+If there are any bugs let me know.
-Any type of unnecessary grammar changes will not be included.